IB Economics The Evolution of Money

 China's already testing a digital yuan, and the Bank of England is exploring a "Britcoin."
 The future of money might not be Bitcoin, but it's definitely going to be more digital than the coins and notes your parents grew up with.

-Why Should IB Economics Students Care?
+Why Should IB Economics Students Care About This?

 Because understanding money is key to understanding, well, basically everything in economics.
 And the battle between traditional currencies and crypto represents one of the biggest economic shifts of our lifetime.

-Plus, when the exam asks about the functions of money or cryptocurrency adoption, you'll be the one writing a proper answer while your mates are panic-scribbling about Bitcoin making people rich.
+When the exam asks about the functions of money or cryptocurrency adoption, you'll be the one writing a proper answer while your mates are panic-scribbling about Bitcoin making people rich.

 Next time you tap your card or phone to pay for something, take a second to appreciate the bizarre journey from silver coins to digital currency that makes that simple transaction possible.
 And maybe, keep an eye on those mackerel filets - they might be the next big thing!